-You will be provided with accommodation in a shared apartment in Santa Maria.
+Volunteers will be provided with accommodation in a shared apartment in Santa Maria.
 The apartment has shared bedrooms and bathrooms, a complete kitchen, and a living room.
 It is located within walking distance of the centre of Santa Maria.

 Please note: Meals are not provided.
-Food is not much cheaper than in Europe, but communal cooking can save you some money..
+Food prices are similar to those in Europe, but communal cooking can save you some money!